 Platform Jumps

 Platform jumps allow us to practice jumping down from low height, jumping over and jumping up!
-We love using the foam balance beam as it provides helpful proprioceptive input especially with bare feet.
-Colorful spots provide bright visual cues as well as promote narrowed base of support during jumping.
+We love using the interlocking balance beam as it provides helpful proprioceptive input especially with bare feet.
+Add in the tactile footprints to provide visual & tactile cues to promote narrowed base of support during jumping.

 Hurdle Jumps